 Average Length of Marriage In the U.S.

 On average, the typical U.S. marriage that ends in divorce lasts just eight years.
 Worldwide, the average length of marriage can vary widely by country.
-In Italy, for example, the typical couple stays married for 17 years and the divorce rate is around 42%.
+In Italy, for example, the typical couple stays married for 18 years.
 In Qatar, on the other hand, the divorce rate is 69.5%, with marriages lasting less than 5 years on average.

 There's just as much variation when you consider divorce rates by U.S. state.
 Fourteen states have a divorce rate of 50-65%.
-Oklahoma, for example, has the highest divorce rate of any state, with 65.7% of marriages ending in divorce court.
 Twelve states have a divorce rate ranging from 15% to 39%, with the remaining states falling in between.
 Hawaii boasts the lowest divorce rate of any state, at around 20%.

 Who's Getting Divorced in America?

 From a demographic perspective, there are some noticeable patterns in divorce trends.
 The average age for a couple going through a first divorce is 30 years old and 60% of divorces involve spouses who are between the ages of 25 and 39.
 Women are more likely to file for divorce than men and the divorce rate is highest for African-American women aged 50 to 59.
 Asian women between 25 and 29 years old are least likely to get divorced.
 The divorce rate for heterosexual couples is double that of same-sex couples.
 Among all couples 50 and older, the divorce rate has doubled over the last two decades.
 Having a spouse who's incarcerated is also a strong indicator of divorce; 80% of men and nearly 100% of women in this type of scenario end up divorcing their spouse.

 As the data suggests, divorce can affect virtually any type of couple.
 The next question is, what's leading those couples to call it quits?